Sweden's World Cup 2022 Standings

 Following a 2-2 draw against Cameroon in their opening match at the 1994 World Cup, fans could be forgiven for thinking Sweden's mediocre form at the tournament would continue with matches against Russia and Brazil still to come.
 Yet a 3-1 win against the former Soviets and a 1-1 draw to one of the favourites saw Sweden into the Round of 16, and after seeing off Saudi Arabia and Romania, Sweden once again found themselves in the final four.

-While Sweden were defeated by Brazil and ended up finishing third, this result is arguably their best in history considering the number of teams in the tournament.
+While Sweden was defeated by Brazil and ended up finishing third, this result is arguably their best in history considering the number of teams in the tournament.

 Sweden made it to the Round of 16 in both the 2002 and 2006 World Cups, notably emerging from a group in Japan and South Korea that contained England, Nigeria and Argentina.
 They will be looking to reach the second round once more in 2018, although Germany and Mexico look to be the favourites in a strong Group F.